sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

     - Pooling of Reserved EC2 instances for optimal savings
 - API is available to **automate AWS account creation**
 - Restrict account privileges using Service Control Policies (SCP)

-# AWS Resource Groups
-- See your resources across the AWS Regions in your AWS account

-# AWS Tag Editor
-- Add, edit, or delete tags on multiple AWS resources
-- Tags are used for organizing resources:
-    - EC2: instances, images, load balancers, security groups…
-    - RDS, VPC resources, Route 53, IAM users, etc…
-    - Resources created by CloudFormation are all tagged the same way
-- Free naming, common tags are: Name, Environment, Team …
-- Tags can be used to create **Resource Groups**
-    - Create, maintain, and view a collection of resources that share common tags
-    - Manage these tags using the Tag Editor

 # AWS Service Catalog
 - A quick **self-service portal** to launch a set of